-Provenance aside I adore a good crumble and I adore how it makes my kitchen smell.
+Provenance aside I adore a good apple crumble recipe and I adore how it makes my kitchen smell.
 All that spiced buttery and sugary just baked aroma wafting from the oven, inviting all in sniffing distance for a crumble cuddle.

 I have felt like the best Mum EVER this week handing out bowls of spiced apple warmth drowned in Easter yellow custard to my ankle biters.
 “Watch out it’s hot!”
 I advised as “Storm Gareth” buffeted the house around us, their happy faces wide eyed at their steaming bowls of sugary, nubbly crumble and custard.
 Normally they only get an ice pop……..

 Cinnamon spiced apple is one of my most favourite flavour combos.
 It touches my taste buds in a primitive way, instant gratification almost without thought and I can’t get enough of it in all it forms.
 But it is perhaps in this, it’s ultimate comfort food guise, that I love it the most and trialling my recipes this week has left my freezer, belly and heart full with love.

 I’m telling you, I’ve been living The Walton’s Dream.
 So much Apple Crumble so little time.
 John Boy even got a bowl…….Apple Crumble apparently = family unity…who knew?
 Get baking….

 It also uses few and very simple ingredients.

 I tend to use 800 grams from my Stewed Apples recipe.
 But I have given you the recipe for this apple pudding separately here.